-It is the belief of St. John the Baptist School that no child should be denied a Catholic School education due to financial difficulties; therefore, we encourage you to talk with our Principal, Ms. Marilynn Camp or with our Pastor, Father Jim Ciupek about your personal needs.
-All tuition matters are extremely confidential.
-Please contact the principal Ms. Marilynn Camp or our pastor, Father Jim Ciupek to request assistance from The Friend's of St. John's is a fund that our Parish, School and Community contribute to throughout the year to assist with tuition expenses.
+It is the belief of St. John the Baptist School that no child should be denied a Catholic School education due to financial difficulties.
+Therefore, we encourage you to talk with our Principal, Mrs. Jonna Johnson or with our Pastoral Administrator, Deborah Brown in the Rectory about your personal needs.
+The Friends of St. John's is a fund that our Parish, School and Community contribute to throughout the year to assist with tuition expenses.
 All tuition matters are kept extremely confidential.

 The Bison Fund

 The BISON Scholarship Fund is a privately funded partial tuition assistance program for low-income children living in the eight counties of Western New York: Erie, Niagara, Genesee, Allegany, Cattaraugus, Chautauqua, Wyoming and Orleans.
 Families awarded a BISON scholarship are able to send their K-8 grade child to the private or Catholic school of their choice.
 Assistance is awarded by an annual lottery drawing each May.
 Awards are based solely on need; they are not academic or race-based scholarships.
-Applications for the 2017-2018 school year will be available on January 3, 2016 at www.bisonfund.com.
+Applications for the next school year will be available in the beginning of January at www.bisonfund.com.
 In order to process your application more efficiently, please do not submit application to the school.
 If you have questions or need more information, Contact Cindy McDonald at 716-854-0869.

 How to Apply for a Bison Fund Scholarship